ConverterHQ

 IMAGE

-Convert XCF files to DCM online with no signup required.
+Convert XCF to DCM

 Reverse conversion